 Dog Food $30

-Costs such as cell phone plans, health insurance, vehicle insurance, club memberships like Costco, Escapees, Harvest Hosts and the gym are not included.
+Costs such as cell phone plans, health insurance, vehicle insurance, club memberships like Costco, Escapees, Harvest Hosts, and Elks are not included.
 The reason for this is we’ve found that fixed costs for RVing can vary dramatically depending on your situation.
 Below are some examples for reference.

 If you pay cash for a used RV, you won’t have an RV payment and insurance will be lower on an older vehicle.

 We pay about $150/month for an unlimited cell phone plan that we need for all the content we upload.
 You may only need a pay as you go cell phone or not even need one.

 If you work for a company that pays for health insurance, you won’t have that as an added cost.
 Since we work for ourselves, we pay for our own health insurance.

 Being avid readers, we have the Amazon Kindle Unlimited subscription which runs about $11/month.
 There are other subscriptions and services that you may choose to have that can increase fixed costs.

 We did share our fixed cost when we started out.
 If you’d like to get an idea of what those costs were for us, head over Cost of RVing in a Motorhome for One Year.